Edwin F. De Nyse: Death

 As recounted by The New York Times, all was well with the De Nyse family until about 1885 when he was stricken with rheumatism and later developed cancer.
 From the onset of his illness he never left his home at 124 Ralph Avenue.
-His wife attended to him during this time, despite her not having employment.
+His wife, Lulu, attended to him during this time.

-Edward De Nyse died May 12, 1896 at his home.
+De Nyse died May 12, 1896, at his home.
 The New York Herald listed the cause of death as "blood poisoning."
-Because he had left his widow without money, the Times solicited funds for his burial.
-Several days later, the Times indicated that enough money had been raised for De Nyse's burial.
-He was buried on May 15, 1896 in Green-Wood Cemetery, lot 20779, section 148, grave 4.

-His widow, Lulu, died March 22, 1906 of heart disease.
-She was buried March 24, 1906 next to her husband.
+As he had left his widow without money, the New York Times solicited funds for his burial.
+Several days later, the newspaper indicated that enough money had been raised for De Nyse's burial.
+He was buried on May 15, 1896, in Green-Wood Cemetery, lot 20779, section 148, grave 4.
+His widow, Lulu, died March 22, 1906, of heart disease.
+She was buried March 24, 1906, next to her husband.